GCX-HCI/grandcentrix-actions-validator/README.md

 ## Prerequisites

-Currently this Action only runs on Linux runners (e.g. "ubuntu-latest").
+This Action runs on Linux (e.g. "ubuntu-latest") and macOS runners (e.g. "macos-latest").

 The following things on your Linux runner are assumed to be installed - if not this might crash ingracefully
 - git